 We value diversity and are committed to carrying out a transparent recruitment process for every position.
 There may be minor variations, but in general our selection process has the following structure:

-Applications are submitted through our online recruitment portal.
 The required application documents are described in the job advertisement for each advertised position and include in general a research interest letter, CV, education, and contact details of two referees.
 Applications via email can unfortunately not be accepted.

 After submission of your application, you will receive an automatic email confirming that your application has been received.
 To be eligible for review, your application must be submitted before the deadline stated in the job advertisement.